Mindfulness tips for working from home

 How can mindfulness help your wellbeing?

-8 easy ways to practise mindfulness at home
+8 easy ways to try mindfulness at home

 1. Build a daily routine

-Routines give a sense of rhythm to our day which is deeply comforting.
+Routines give a sense of rhythm to our day, which is deeply comforting.
 It also helps to boost your circadian rhythms, promoting the chance of better quality sleep, which we all know is central to feeling good.
-As best possible, keep regularity to the time you wake up.
-Kick off your morning with a healthy breakfast, so you can think with clarity, and get dressed in an outfit that helps you feel put together.
+Try to keep regularity to the time you wake up, too.
+Kick off your morning with a healthy breakfast, so you can think with clarity, and get dressed in an outfit that helps you feel prepared for the day.
 Set some loose boundaries to your working day, with a time that you clock on, taking breaks to refresh, and a time when you down tools in the evening.
-Set aside time for relaxation so you're ready to hit the ground running tomorrow.
+Set aside time for relaxation, so you're ready to hit the ground running tomorrow.

 2. Create a harmonious environment